pwncollege/linux-luminarium/chaining/script-elif/DESCRIPTION.md

 - If the argument is "pwn", output "college"
 - If the argument is "learn", output "linux"
 - For any other input, output "unknown"
-Critical note: As you're creating your script, make sure to follow the spacing closely in the examples.
-A a bracket `[` too close to a quotation mark `"` may result in a script failure.
-Keep at it even if it fails the first time, scripts don't always work on the first try.
-You should test your script for errors manually.

 Example: